 Arizona does not have a traditional sales tax.
 Instead, it levies a Transaction Privilege Tax (TPT) on the privilege of doing business in the state.
 For short-term rental operators, this functions similarly to a sales tax but with an important distinction: the tax is technically on the business (the host), not the guest.
 Most hosts pass the cost through to guests, but the legal obligation sits with you.

 Short-term rentals in Scottsdale are subject to multiple layers of TPT.
-The Arizona state TPT rate applies to transient lodging, and the City of Scottsdale adds its own municipal TPT on top.
-Maricopa County also levies a county excise tax on lodging.
-The combined effective rate on short-term accommodations in Scottsdale can exceed 12%, making accurate tax collection and remittance critical.
+The Arizona state TPT rate on transient lodging is 5.6%.
+The City of Scottsdale adds its own municipal TPT of 1.75%, and Maricopa County levies a county bed tax of approximately 5% on lodging.
+The combined effective rate on short-term accommodations in Scottsdale reaches approximately 12.35% or more, making accurate tax collection and remittance critical.
 For a comprehensive overview of state-level rules, see our Arizona STR tax guide.

 Airbnb and VRBO collect and remit certain Arizona and Scottsdale taxes on behalf of hosts, but coverage varies.
 If you take direct bookings or use platforms that do not handle tax remittance, you must collect and remit TPT yourself through the Arizona Department of Revenue.